tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-02-providing-value-as-generalists-in-specialist-contexts-part-6.md

 <figure><a href="https://idratherbewriting.com/simplifying-complexity"><img src="/images/simpcomplexscreenshot.png"/></a><figcaption>I explore these principles in depth in a series that I've been calling Simplifying Complexity</figcaption></figure>

 I’ll give you some of the highlights here in a quick way, and you can see if any of the topics interest you to learn more.
-In some ways, conference talks are meant to be like variety appetizers that you sample.
+In some ways, blog posts and presentations are meant to be like variety appetizers that you sample.
 You’re not meant to eat the whole meal but to figure out if something appeals to you.

+{% include random_ad.html %}

 ### Principle 1: Let users switch between macro and micro views